Dezhou Shandong, China Travel Guide

 Experience iconic karst peaks and serene Li River, ideal for boat trips.

 Consider returning to Dezhou in a new season (e.g., autumn for pleasant weather, or winter for Spring Festival festivities) to experience the city in a new light.
-Explore more of the lesser-known cities and rural areas of Shandong Province, venturing further off the main tourist trails.
+Explore more of the lesser-known cities and non-urban areas of Shandong Province, venturing further off the main tourist trails.

 Apply lessons learned for future travel endeavors.